bk-industrial/website/content/operating-agreement.md

-# Operating Agreement
+# New York Industrial Proto-Cooperative Bylaws

+Real co-op bylaws have to satisfy some legal conditions, these are merely an agreement between shopmates.

 ## Purpose

-To provide affordable and functional workshop space, tools, and a community of like-minded shopmates.
+To provide affordable and functional workshop space, tools, and a community of like-minded shopmates WHO ARE NOT NAZIS

 ## Assets

-The organization owns no assets.
+The proto-coop owns no assets.
 Any expenses incurred or consumable materials required will be funded by contribution of the Members.

 ## Membership